Last update: December 5th, 2023 at 07:52 am

 5 Best Road Trips from Vancouver

-Book Refundable Accommodation – Book vacation rentals or hotels that are 100% refundable so that you have the flexibility to make changes.
-You can quite easily filter results on sites like VRBO.com, Booking.com and Hotels.com to find properties with free cancellation (and no deposit).
+Book vacation rentals or hotels that are 100% refundable so that you have the flexibility to make changes.
+You can quite easily filter results on sites like VRBO, Booking.com and Expedia.com to find properties with free cancellation (and no deposit).

-Check Road Conditions – Before you set out on any road trips from Vancouver, check your route on the DriveBC website for unexpected events that could result in delays (construction etc.).
+Before you set out on Vancouver road trip, check your route on the DriveBC website for unexpected events that could result in delays (construction etc.).

-Considered one of the most scenic roads in Canada, the Sea to Sky highway offers some incredible ocean and coastal mountain scenery.
-It is also one of the easiest weekend trips in BC from Vancouver.
+Considered one of the most scenic roads in Canada, the Sea to Sky highway offers some incredible coastal mountain scenery.
+It is perfect if you are looking for a 2 to 3 day road trip from Vancouver (although there is lots to do if you have more time).
 Check out all these great stops:

-The town of Squamish provides an excellent base for adventurers with a wide array of outdoor pursuits to choose from including rock climbing, white water rafting, hiking, kayaking and more.
+The town of Squamish provides an excellent base for adventurers with a wide array of outdoor pursuits.
+Visitors can indulge in rock climbing, white water rafting, hiking, kayaking and more.

 For those who love a great view without a lot of effort, the Sea to Sky Gondola whisks you up a mountain in minutes.
-At the top, you can choose from several hikes, traverse the suspension bridge, or kick back on an outdoor patio to enjoy the gorgeous Howe Sound views.
+At the top, you can choose from several hikes, traverse the suspension bridge, or relax on the beautiful patio.